csound-plugins/csound-plugins/src/semsys/doc/semsttsubmitfile.md

 The opcode only enqueues the job and returns.
 Poll with [semsttready](semsttready.md), then read the transcription with [semsttresult](semsttresult.md).

-The job goes into the handle's bounded FIFO.
-If the queue is full, the newest submit is dropped with a warning and already queued jobs stay queued.

-Audio longer than the model window (~30 s for Whisper) is **segmented automatically**: the file is split into ≤30 s chunks — each cut snapped to the quietest point near the boundary so words are not clipped — every chunk is transcribed, and the texts are joined into a single result.
+Audio longer than the model window (~30 s for Whisper) is **segmented automatically**: the file is split into max 30 s chunks, every chunk is transcribed, and the texts are joined into a single result.
 So one `semsttsubmitfile` call yields one combined transcription regardless of length.